rayokota/kgiraffe/README.md

 ### Schema Management

 Validate and stage a schema.
-Staged schemas will have negative ids.
+Staged schemas will be assigned negative ids.

 ```graphql
 mutation {